Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks

 \subsection{Network model}

-For the network simulation, a random topology is generated using the Watts–Strogatz method \cite{watts1998collective} and we use the concept of time slots.
-The interval $I_t$ of each time slot is fixed.
-Within each time slot, multiple new entanglement requests arrive at the nodes, the number of requests following a Poisson distribution, as shown in the Eq. (\ref{eqn:poisson_distribution}),
+For the network simulation, a random topology is generated using the Watts–Strogatz model \cite{watts1998collective}, which captures high local clustering and short average path lengths typical of communication networks.
+The Watts–Strogatz model provides a controlled way to vary the presence of shortcut edges, while randomised edge lengths capture heterogeneity in physical deployment.
+Varying the rewiring probability therefore isolates the impact of shortcut density on routing/scheduling.
+Time is divided into fixed intervals $I_t$ (time slots).
+Within each time slot, multiple new entanglement requests arrive, and the number of requests follows a Poisson distribution.